 - Progressive Multifocal Leukoencephalopathy (PML) including fatal PML, can occur in patients receiving GAZYVA [see WARNINGS AND PRECAUTIONS].

 GAZYVA is produced by mammalian cell (CHO) suspension culture.
-GAZYVA is a sterile, clear, colorless to slightly brown, preservative free liquid concentrate for intravenous administration.
-GAZYVA is supplied at a concentration of 25 mg/mL in 1000 mg single use vials.
-The product is formulated in 20 mM L-histidine/ L-histidine hydrochloride, 240 mM trehalose, 0.02 % poloxamer 188.
+GAZYVA was engineered for reduced fucose content as compared to a typical IgG1 produced in CHO cells.
+GAZYVA is a sterile, clear, colorless to slightly brown, preservative-free liquid concentrate for intravenous administration.
+GAZYVA is supplied at a concentration of 25 mg/mL in 1000 mg single-use vials.
+The product is formulated in 20 mM L-histidine/L-histidine hydrochloride, 240 mM trehalose, 0.02% poloxamer 188.
 The pH is 6.0.

 This monograph has been modified to include the generic and brand name in many instances.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.